spdfg/elektron/README.md

 How to run (Use the --help option to get information about other command-line options):

 `./electron -workload <workload json>`
+*Here, watts would be considered a hard limit when fitting tasks with offers.*

 To run electron with ignoreWatts, run the following command,